tumi8/iteg/_pages/pipeline.md

 ./create_graph.sh
 {% endhighlight %}

-## 5. Explore and Analyze the ITEG
+### 5. Explore and Analyze the ITEG

 Our parsing pipeline produces multiple files for each type of edge and node that can be analyzed with other tools.
-For example, the CSV output under `example-data/ITEG` can be directly imported into Neo4J.
+For example, the CSV output under `example-data/tls_graph` can be directly imported into Neo4J.
+Although, they need to be decompressed (e.g., with `zstd --rm -d *.zst`).

 {% highlight bash %}
-./import_neo4j.sh example-data/ITEG
+./import_neo4j.sh example-data/tls_graph
 {% endhighlight %}